Johann Schreck: Early work in China

 Schreck reached Macau on 22 July 1619 during a period towards the end of the reign of the Ming Emperor Wanli, when Jesuits had been expelled from Beijing and Nanjing.
 He, therefore, spent nearly two years in Macau learning Chinese before continuing to Hangzhou in June 1621.
 There, probably in collaboration with a Christian convert named Li Zhizao, he wrote Taixi renshen shuogai (An Outline of Western Theories of the Human Body), based on Theatrum anatomicum by Caspar Bauhin.
 This work described the human body, the senses and language, including an outline of Matteo Ricci's famous memory palace.
 The book was edited by another convert, Bi Gongchen, and published after Schreck's death.

 After reaching Beijing in late 1623 Schreck began collaborating closely with a judge and military inspector from Shaanxi named Wang Zheng.
-In 1627 the two of them published Yuanxi Qiqi Tushuo Luzui (遠西奇器圖說錄最), (Diagrams and explanations of the wonderful machines of the Far West).
+In 1627 the two of them published the Diagrams and Explanations of the Wonderful Machines of the Far West.

 Astronomy

 Matteo Ricci had asked Trigault to bring back missionaries with a knowledge of astronomy and, as Schreck was the ablest of the new recruits, much of the work translating and explaining astronomical works fell to him.
 For help in this task, Schreck wrote for advice to Johannes Kepler who replied in 1627, explaining how predictions could be improved by using an elliptical model for the Moon's orbit, and enclosing a copy of his new Rudolphine Tables.
 In advance of the solar eclipse of 21 June 1629 over Beijing, Schreck and Nicolò Longobardo competed with Chinese astronomers to predict the timing with the greatest accuracy.
 The Jesuits' calculations were more accurate, and on this basis, the Emperor Chongzhen asked them to undertake a revision of the Chinese calendar.

 Schreck also produced plans for building astronomical instruments, which were approved by the Emperor.
 However he died shortly afterwards, and the project was completed by Johann Adam Schall von Bell and Giacomo Rho.
-Schall also published a manuscript by Schreck containing much of his knowledge of astronomy and related mathematics, called Ce tian yue shuo (測天約說) (Brief Description of the Measurement of the Heavens).
+Schall also published a manuscript by Schreck containing much of his knowledge of astronomy and related mathematics, called Ce tian yue shuo (測天約說; Brief Description of the Measurement of the Heavens).
 This describes the basics of astronomy, the movements of heavenly bodies, the working of the telescope, and sunspots, although the existence of these had been known in China for some time.
-Schall likewise revised and published two works by Schreck on trigonometry, Da ce (大測) (The Great Measurement) and Ge-yuan ba-xian biao (割圓八線表) (A Table of Eight Lines), the latter together with Rho.
+Schall likewise revised and published two works by Schreck on trigonometry, Da ce (大測; The Great Measurement) and Ge-yuan ba-xian biao (割圓八線表; A Table of Eight Lines), the latter together with Rho.